soixantseize/aspnetcore-xplatform-minimal-api/README.md

 ###WHY

 I love the simplicity and portability of spinning up a RESTful app built on NodeJS and Express.
-Imagine it was possible in .NET and we could leverage powerful features like Entity Framework, LINQ, and Async Await?  .NET Core now makes it possible!
+Only to yearn for the possibility in .NET so that I could leverage powerful features like Entity Framework, LINQ, and Async Await.
+Yo .NET Core now makes it possible!

 ###HOW